Welcome to Dunmore East Harbour:

 Photo 14 - A Snapshot of Celebration: Dunmore's 1949 Regatta Day

-Further out in the bay, what looks like a naval vessel, appears to keep watch.
-Though the war had ended four years prior, this boat suggests the Navy maintained its presence in Dunmore's waters—perhaps ensuring the rowdy "Duck Hunt" (that chaotic highlight where swimmers chased rubber ducks across the tide) didn't descend into complete maritime anarchy.
+In the outer bay, a naval vessel can be seen, indicating that the Navy still maintained a local presence several years after the war.
+It may have been on routine duty or perhaps ensuring the rowdy "Duck Hunt" (that chaotic highlight where swimmers chased rubber ducks across the harbour) didn't descend into complete maritime anarchy.

 Photo 15 - A Snapshot of the Pier From 1955